Ksenofanex/written-pronunciation/README.md

 ![Virtualenv success output](https://i.imgur.com/9Dwp7s0.png)

 Then you can start exploring the project from either http://localhost:8000/ or http://localhost:8000/api.
 Happy coding!

+> Remember, you must approve the created Words from the admin panel in order them to be visible across the project.

 > You can access to the documentation of the project from this URLs (http://localhost:8000/swagger-docs/ or http://127.0.0.1:8000/swagger-docs/).